pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 ### Configure custom `.ini` file

-In TAS and TAP, users can configure custom `.ini` files in addition to the default `php.ini` provided.
+In Tanzu Application Service and Tanzu Application Platform, users can configure custom `.ini` files in addition to the default `php.ini` provided.
-This is achieved by creating an `.ini` file under `.bp-config/php/php.ini.d/FILENAME.ini` in TAS, and under `.php.ini.d/FILENAME.ini` in TAP.
+This is achieved by creating an `.ini` file under `.bp-config/php/php.ini.d/FILENAME.ini` in Tanzu Application Service, and under `.php.ini.d/FILENAME.ini` in Tanzu Application Platform.

 | Feature                               | Tanzu Application Service                              | Tanzu Application Platform               |
 | ------------------------------------- | ------------------------------------------------------ | ---------------------------------------- |